roscxn/Kids-Play-Where/README.md

 # Kids-Play-Where

 Welcome to Kids Play Where, the ultimate app for parents looking to discover safe and fun play areas for their little ones.
-The app is built using the MERN stack and styled with the sleek Tailwind CSS framework and DaisyUi, ensuring a seamless and visually appealing user experience.
+The app is built using the MERN stack and styled with the sleek Tailwind CSS framework and DaisyUI, ensuring a seamless and visually appealing user experience.
 With the intuitive map leaflet feature, parents/ guardians can easily locate nearby pools and playgrounds, complete with reviews and ratings from other users.
 Let the adventure begin!

 #### <a href="https://kids-play-where.onrender.com/">Access the application here</a>.